Szum123321/elytra_swap/README.md

 This functionality can be enabled and disabled by just clicking p.

-Mod needs is required on both server and client!
+Mod needs is required only on server!

 #### Requires Fabric API.